IP-CAM/Coupon-after-Tax-Opencart-v.2.x-v.3.x/addons/README.md

-# Coupon After Tax add-ons
+# Addons

-Free add-ons to add some specific features or compatibility with some 3rd-party templates
+Various add-ons to add additional features, compatibility with other OpenCart modules or third-party templates.